 A rare hybrid convertible bond in September 2016 by French metals and mining group ERAMET has demonstrated the attractions of the instrument and could prompt other unrated corporates to come to market, write Alexis Singer, Investment Banking and Dhiren Suares, Equity-Linked.

-In a busy period for equity-linked issuance – €4 billion was raised in Europe this September compared to around €2 billion ordinarily – a hybrid convertible from French metals and mining group ERAMET stood out.
+In a busy period for equity-linked issuance – €4 billion was raised in Europe last September compared to around €2 billion ordinarily – a hybrid convertible from French metals and mining group ERAMET stood out.
 The deal, while small compared to some other issues that month, is only the fourth hybrid convertible to have been issued in recent years.
 It highlighted the benefits of these unusual equity-linked instruments and could pave the way for similar deals from unrated mid-cap corporates.

 Hybrid convertibles remain rare because many of the companies large enough to come to the capital markets are rated.
 Consequently, they choose to issue straight hybrid bonds, which are structured to receive equity credit from rating agencies (and support the issuer’s credit rating), rather than hybrid convertibles.
 However, as interest rates have fallen – and investor demand for yield has grown – unrated companies, such as ERAMET, have also spotted the opportunities offered by hybrid structures.